ASSI-45/vault2.0/pragramming/avr/c/Basic writing and reading.md

 }
 ```

-The Atmel 2560 has build in pull resistors, but using these will change how you read from the pin.
+The Atmega 2560 has build in pull resistors, but using these will change how you read from the pin.
 So in the follewing example will set the internal pull-resistor to **off**.

 ```c
 #include <avr/io.h>